Conference on Operational Maritime Law 2019

 Our discussion will include a range of legal challenges associated with new canal projects and old waterways, including the Suez Canal, The Turkish Straits, the Panama Canal and the Kerch Strait and the Azov Sea.

 CAPT USA CG Cassie Kitchen from Washington D.C., USA, will lead the panel, provide an overview for the proceeding presentations and discuss the Chinese String of Pearls - The Thai Canal and other projects.
-Inter alia, she will be joined by CDR GBR N Caroline Fleming from the Royal Navy, Mr. Wayne Raabe, US EUCOM J9 Stuttgart, Germany, CDR FRA N Adrien Proal, Officer in charge of Legal studies at the Inspection of the French Navy in Paris, FRA, and CDR NLD N Dr. Martin Fink from the Royal Netherlands Navy.
+Inter alia, she will be joined by CAPT GBR N Antony Stockbridge from the Royal Navy, Mr. Wayne Raabe, US EUCOM J9 Stuttgart, Germany, CDR FRA N Adrien Proal, Officer in charge of Legal studies at the Inspection of the French Navy in Paris, FRA, and CDR NLD N Dr. Martin Fink from the Royal Netherlands Navy.

 - Unmanned Maritime Systems